MIPS 2020 Action Plan

 Save as PDF

 The fourth year of the Quality Payment Program (QPP) has begun and Kareo is here to help.
-We’ve created the Quality Payment Program (QPP) 2020 MIPS Action Plan to provide you with the necessary information and steps to prepare you for data submission.
+We’ve created the Quality Payment Program (QPP) 2020 MIPS Action Plan to provide you with the necessary information and steps get you from preparation to data submission.
 Let’s get started:

 Check your MIPS participation status by entering your individual NPI at https://qpp.cms.gov/participation-lookup.
 You are eligible if you answer yes to all three of the following questions: